jensbambauer/seriale/site/content/series2026/vet-clinic-emergency.md

   - winner: false
     category: best-documentary
 ---
-Einsatz in der Tierklinik (German Title)
+Einsatz in der Tierklinik (Original Title)

 At Hofheim Veterinary Clinic, every minute counts for seriously ill animals.
 This four-part series follows patients – from kittens to baboons – through diagnosis, surgery, and recovery, revealing the deep bonds with their owners and the vets, and moments of hope, fear, and relief.